-For decades, farmland has proven itself to be a smart investment.
-Historically, it simply does not lose value, and has even outpaced the stock market.
+For decades, farmland has proven itself to be an intelligent investment.
+Historically, it does not lose value and has even outpaced the stock market.

 Conserving Farmland Through Trusts